simagyari/simagyari.github.io/pyqgistutorial/tutorialtwo.md

 # The task
 This tutorial has been made for hydrology students, so it will showcase the necessary knowledge of PyQGIS through a water-related project.
 Hydraulic modelling is an extremely important part of modern hydrologists' work, as it is used in everything from modelling nutrient pollution to creating flood risk representations.
 However, the modelling software needs quality outputs, as otherwise the "garbage in, garbage out" principle takes effect.
 For this reason, inputs must be pre-processed and hydrologically corrected to create the most favourable conditions for model running.

-This tutorial uses the appropriate processing algorithms and bespoke code to take in a catchment shapefile and a Digital Elevation Model, then produce the hydrologically corrected DEM and other layers, such as river segments, nodes, catchment area, etc.
+This tutorial uses the appropriate processing algorithms and bespoke code to take in a catchment shapefile and a Digital Elevation Model, then produce the hydrologically corrected DEM and other layers, such as river segments, nodes, catchment area, etc. Our river of choice for this task is the Wharfe, which runs to the north of Leeds, with many documented flood events and important water quality issues as parts of it are designated bathing locations.

 # First steps
 We are going to take up the work from where we left off in the last tutorial.
 Open up your project with the Wharfe's raster and vector layers in it, open the Console and the Editor, which should retain your Tutorial1.py file.